The PlayStation 4 (PS4) is a home video game console developed by Sony Interactive Entertainment, formerly Sony Computer Entertainment.

 The PGC was, at the time of its release, the most advanced graphics card for the IBM XT and aimed for tasks such as CAD.
 It could do some crazy high end stuff but was very expensive.

 IBM's first color graphics card for the IBM PC and established a de facto computer display standard.
-Could do more than you think!

 The MDA does not have any pixel-addressable graphics modes, only a single monochrome text mode which can display 80 columns by 25 lines of high resolution text characters or symbols useful for drawing forms.